Apoeip43/mandelbrot_thread_test/README.md

 pull the code, then run
 > make build

 ## Running it
+the argument will deteremine the initial max Iteration. the default is 100.
+Go too high and performance will suffer.
-> ./mandelthread
+> ./mandelthread 100

-it will output both linear and threaded output and print the execution time.
+will display a zoom animation into an interesting area I like.